 In my meandering walks to and from work, I spend quite a bit of time gazing at the plants that surround me.
-From manicured lawns to huge, wild rosebushes that beg for pruning, to sprawling carpets of herbs and flowers, there’s plenty to enchant my eye.
-I use this time to practice my identification and recall of plant names and their properties, if I know them.
+From manicured lawns to unattended spaces with huge, wild rose bushes at the borders that beg for pruning, to sprawling carpets of herbs and flowers that take no maintenance at all, there’s plenty to enchant my eye.
+I use this time to practice my identification and recall of plants, their names, and their properties if I know them.

 Oh, and this was outside of a condominium complex, so most of the plants in the space are ornamentals.
 There are magnolias and weeping cherries in the same strip of land.
 Odds are that the fruit wasn’t exactly edible, but I didn’t eat enough to hurt myself, I promise.

 Does anyone have any idea of what this tree might be?